docker/buildx/docs/reference/buildx_replay_snapshot.md

 For multi-platform subjects, `replay snapshot` emits an outer OCI index that wraps one per-platform snapshot per architecture.

+Before packaging an image subject, the command verifies any Sigstore signature attached to the selected platform's provenance attestation.
+Unsigned provenance remains accepted, while a discovered invalid signature fails the command.
+Standalone provenance files cannot currently be snapshotted because they do not carry the original OCI attestation-manifest chain.

 ## Examples

 ### Local OCI layout